Origin of the proverb.

 ‘Out of sight out of mind’ is a proverb that has existed since at least the medieval times.
 Its first printed usage is possibly in a 1562 collection of proverbs by John Heywood.
 However, Heywood’s project was to create a list of common proverbs.
 This suggests that the proverb was already in common usage before 1562.
 So, it is likely to be an even more ancient proverb.
 Several other proverbs are similar to this one.

 Meaning of the proverb.

-This proverb means that ‘when we do not see something or someone for a while, we tend to forget about them or it.’
+This proverb, “out of sight out of mind”, means “when we do not see something or someone for a while, we tend to forget about them or it.”
 Or, at least, this person or thing enters our thoughts less often than when they are always near us.

 The proverb is often taken to mean that people care most about the things and people that constitute their immediate environment.
 Thus, it suggests that people are more likely to form strong attachments to people they see frequently.